Tailored Support

 2. Tips for understanding students’ cultural context

 • It’s important that you have a deep understanding of the culture and history of your key markets to understand students’ behaviour and culture, and what they will expect from your institution and their New Zealand study experience.
-Agents can be a great source of information for providers to understand their international students’ home context.
+Agents can be a great source of information for providers to understand their cross-border learners’ home context.
 There is interesting research that shows that agents remain actively involved in some international learners’ decision-making during the course of their overseas studies.
 They may, therefore, be an important third-party reference point for understanding your learners’ sense of satisfaction, success and belonging.

 • It’s not effective to create generic pre-departure material for students from all countries that says “this is how it is in New Zealand”.
 The material must be context dependent and culturally sensitive for students based on their home environment.
 For example, how conservative is their home country?
 What are the predominant religions?
 Are they coming from a highly urbanised or more rural country?
 Ideally institutions would do this for each key country (or at least each global region).